Psychology conducting eye exam

 While our research into the building blocks of social interaction, group processes and the evolution of human and animal societies ties into the Democratic Citizenship theme, by providing insights into contemporary culture, and the changes and challenges faced by people around the world.

-Research in the Department of Psychology
+Research in the School of Psychology, Sport and Health Sciences

 Leanne Proops: Here in the psychology department at the University of Portsmouth.
 We really pride ourselves in having all of our staff being research active, not only for the research that they do themselves, but also so that we can inform our teaching and really be at the cutting edge of each of our fields.
 We research a whole wide range of different areas.
 Here in the department, we have four longstanding research fields and they include our International Centre for Research into Forensic Psychology, our Centre for Comparative and Evolutionary Psychology, the Centre for Interaction, Development and Diversity and our Quality of Life, Health and Well-Being Group.